Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 Point Lobos State Natural Reserve is one of the most beautiful parts of the Californian coast.
 Point Lobos is a State Park and Natural Reserve.
 It is one of the most popular scuba diving destinations in California.

 Scuba dive, hike and witness the wildlife in Point Lobos State Natural Reserve.

 Park for free along the highway and hike easy Carmel Meadow Trail, well-groomed North Shore Trail, and Cypress Grove Trail with fabulous overlooks of the Pacific.

-Take a 5.7-mile loop trail from Whalers Cove to Bird Island and back, watch nesting cormorants on the Bird Island, head to Sea Lion Point, stop by Cannery Point, have a picnic in one of the picnic area, and watch marine mammals.
+Take a 5.7-mile loop trail from Whalers Cove to Bird Island and back, watch nesting cormorants on Bird Island, head to Sea Lion Point, stop by Cannery Point, have a picnic in one of the picnic areas, and watch marine mammals.

 Where is Point Lobos State Natural Reserve?